aurelienmaury/galaxie/playbooks/roles/sqmail-server/README.md

 Role Name
 =========

-Qmail-server role have goal to install and configure a s/qmail server from "fehcom" design.
+sqmail-server role have goal to install and configure a s/qmail server from "fehcom" design.

     s/qmail (pronounced skew-mail) is a Mail Transfer Agent (MTA) based on Qmail suited for high-speed and confidential email transport over IPv4 and IPv6 networks.